-There is no application deadline.
-FAMU College of Law will accept applications until its fall 2013 entering class is full.
+The application deadline for the Fall 2014 entering class is May 31, 2014.
+FAMU College of Law will accept applications until its fall 2014 entering class is full.
 However, please note that admissions decisions are made on a rolling basis as applications are received and completed.
-Consequently, to be most competitive for admission, applicants should apply early, preferably by May 31, 2013.
+Consequently, to be most competitive for admission, applicants should apply early, preferably by May 31, 2014.

 Does FAMU offer a part-time or evening program of study?

 Yes, FAMU College of Law offers a four-year, part-time evening program.
 Most of the students in FAMU’s part-time program are working professionals.

 Must I be a Florida resident to attend Florida A&M University College of Law?

 FAMU College of Law is the only public law school in Central Florida and is the most affordable law school in the state of Florida.
 For these reasons and more, the majority of FAMU students are Florida residents.
 Even so, FAMU College of Law values geographic diversity within its student body.
 In fact, the members of FAMU’s fall 2013 entering class hail from 13 different states outside of Florida.
 All applicants must submit a residency affidavit during the application process for admission.
 Via this affidavit, an applicant indicates his or her status as either a resident or non-resident of Florida.

 What is the lowest LSAT score that FAMU accepts?

 FAMU College of Law does not have a minimum LSAT requirement, as all applicants receive a holistic review of their applications based on their entire application file.
 For the fall 2013 entering class, the median LSAT is (146).

 What is the lowest GPA that FAMU accepts?